When you are ready to close an encounter, you need to sign it. Signing the encounter locks its contents so they can't be unintentionally modified.

 1. At the bottom of the encounter record, click Sign.

-An Addendum field appears near the bottom of the encounter.
-You can add notes to the encounter in this field without unlocking the encounter (see Adding an addendum to an encounter)
+After you sign the encounter, an Addendums section appears near the bottom of the encounter.
+You can add notes to the encounter in this section without unlocking the encounter (see Adding an addendum to an encounter).